The Year of the Four Roman Emperors explained

 Galba had no living children and he had been previously been passed over for political promotion by Nero.

-When news of Nero's death reached Galba, he saw his opportunity to take power.
+When news of Nero's death reached Galba in July, he saw his opportunity to take power and marched with his men from Spain.

 When he arrived in Rome with his troops, they declared him emperor.

-With the use of only one legion, he cut off Rome's grain supply from Africa, with caused riots in Rome.
+With the use of only one legion, Macer seized the provincial capital city of Carthage and cut off Rome's grain supply from Africa, which caused riots in Rome.

-Gaius Nymphidius Sabinus, the Praetorian Prefect, asked his praetorians to support Galba in return for a large cash payment.
+Also, Gaius Nymphidius Sabinus, the Praetorian Prefect in Rome, asked his praetorian soldiers to support Galba in return for a large cash payment, which Sabinus was sure Galba could afford to pay them when he returned to the city.

 When Galba arrived at Rome, he adopted the title 'Caesar'.
 This was the first time 'Caesar' was used to legitimise someone's imperial power, but it would soon become tradition.